Open-Game-Standards-Alliance/Local-Telemetry-Standard/implementation-aeron.md

 ## Enhanced Aeron Implementation with Transport Abstraction

 This section describes an enhanced implementation of the Local Telemetry Standard using Aeron as the transport layer, integrated with Cap’n Proto for serialization.
 The implementation abstracts the transport layer behind a high-level C API, uses a callback mechanism for receiving telemetry data, and supports extensibility for other transports (e.g., raw UDP).
 This implementation improves on the polling approach in the previous example by using a callback API for asynchronous data processing.
+The library calculates derived values like velocity and acceleration on the receiver side, minimizing the math required by both the game and motion software.

 ### Overview
 - **Aeron**: Used for low-latency, reliable transport over UDP, with support for ordering and multicast.
 - **Cap’n Proto**: Handles serialization of the telemetry data (see `implementation-capnproto.md` for the schema).
 - **Transport Abstraction**: A `Transport` base class allows swapping transports without changing the high-level API.
 - **Callback API**: Receivers register a callback to process incoming telemetry data asynchronously.
 - **High-Level C API**: Developers interact with simple functions like `motion_telemetry_set_position_x`, hiding transport and serialization details.
+The library provides access to both raw data (e.g., position, orientation) and derived data (e.g., velocity, acceleration).

 ### Transport Abstraction
 The transport layer is abstracted via a C++ base class `Transport`, with `AeronTransport` as a derived implementation: